-8.3.
-Highcolor Mode - SLCD6, SLCD43, SLCD+
+9.3 Highcolor Mode - SLCD6, SLCD43, SLCD+

 All SLCDx controllers support Highcolor mode as standard.
 These can accept bitmaps with 1, 4, 8, and 24 bits per pixel.
 The BMPload program converts 24 bit BMPs into the RGB565 physical format used by the controller.
-In this format, 5 bits of color are used for RED and BLUE and 6 bits for GREEN.
+See RGB565 Encoding for details.